RetroAchievements/docs/docs/developer-docs/jr-dev-rules.md

 - May not submit sets that do not have original achievement badges
 - May not submit sets that do not have Rich Presence
 - May not request a code review until at least 7 days after claiming a set
-- Will describe in the Code Review request the self testing method used in order to validate set stability
+- Will describe self testing method used in order to validate set stability in the Code Review request

 **Sets that fail to meet Code Review request requirements will be refused entry into the Code Review backlog until remediated**